 - Add the NetworkManagerHUDA Networking component that creates a UI menu that allows you to control the network state of your game using your Network Manager.
 More info

 See in Glossary component to the GameObject.
 This provides the default UI(User Interface) Allows a user to interact with your application.
+Unity currently supports three UI systems.
 More info

 See in Glossary for managing the network game state.

 Player PrefabAn asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 More info

 See in Glossary set-up

 - Find the Prefab for the player GameObject in the game, or create a Prefab from the player GameObject

 - Add the NetworkIdentityA Networking component that allows you to assign an identity to your GameObject for the network to recognize it as a Local Player GameObject or a Server Only GameObject.
 More info